Article Read Time

 9. Watch for online predators

 Kids spend time online during the school day and at home working on essays, reports, and other homework assignments.
-The more time they are online, the more they are at risk of encountering online predators.
+The more time they spend online, the higher their risk of encountering online predators.

 It’s a good idea for parents to speak with their children about the dangers of online predators and about how they operate.
 That includes explaining to children that some adults pretend to be children online to befriend them.